 6. Optimize for different devices

 Optimize your email campaign subject lines and preheaders for different devices when you test your email campaign.
-Your email preview may look great on a desktop but don’t forget to check the formatting on laptop and mobile as well.
+Your email preview may look great on a desktop but don’t forget to check the formatting on a laptop and mobile as well.

 Most email marketing tools allow you to preview how the message will look on different devices, so check them before hitting the send button.

-Now we’ve answered the questions of what is an email preheader and why it matters, it’s up to you to make use of this crucial piece of real estate for your email marketing campaigns.
+Now we’ve answered the questions of what is an email preheader and why it matters, It’s up to you to make use of this crucial piece of real estate for your email marketing campaigns.

 Experiment with different types of combinations of email subject lines and preheader text to improve your open rates and make note of what works best for your audience.
-Put the tips in this post into practice by being experimental with your copy and don’t be afraid to push the boundaries whilst staying true to your brand’s tone of voice.
+Put the tips in this post into practice by being experimental with your copy, and don’t be afraid to push the boundaries whilst staying true to your brand’s tone of voice.

 Once your preheader text has done its job and people have opened your email, you can get them into your sales funnel and turn them into customers.
 Not sure how?
 Book a call with our team to find out how we can help you set up funnels that convert.